 An extraordinary moon landscape lies open before us, with mountains molded by the powers of Nature.

 We walk on towards the heart of Saghro with its backdrop of an incredibly beautiful mountainside.
 The colors of the cliffs shift in all shades of the ochre color palette.
 At the foot of the mountain lies the small green oasis of Igli, where we make a brief stop.

 When we continue on, our trek takes us steeply upwards on the beautiful face of the mountain.
 Once up in the past, fresh vistas lie open for our eyes, and we enter a new and fascinating lunar terrain.
 Today’s stretch of the trek ends below the Tassigdelt Pass, where we stop and camp for the night.

 Day five: Tassigdelt – Iferd (5 to 6 trekking hours)

 Today we continue upwards towards the Tassigdelt Pass, at about 2 200 meters, and on towards the mountain Kouaouch.
 We reach the top at 2 592 meters without any climbing.
 The view is splendid from above, and we can see all of Saghro and even the M´Goun massif in the distance.

 On our way down from the top, we pass through a fascinating, solitary landscape.
 Our camp for the night is situated in Iferd, near the place where the nomads bring their animals in the spring.

 Day six: Iferd – Boulili – Marrakech (3,5 to 4 trekking hours)

-The return trip goes through the Dades Valley, the Valley of Roses and the palm groves in Skoura.
-In Ourzazate we can pay a short visit to one of the film studios where many international films are made.
+The return trip goes through the Dades Valley, the Valley of Roses, and the palm groves in Skoura.
+In Ouarzazate, we can pay a short visit to one of the film studios where many international films are made.
 We drive on through the spectacular Tizi n´Tichka Pass and arrive in Marrakech by evening.